jmeshen/sumbot/README.md

 # sumbot

-Idea: Build a twitter bot when tweeted a link at, tweets back an image of a summary of the link.
+Idea: Build a twitter bot when tweeted @ with a link, tweets back an image of a summary of the link.